LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 9. `Node F` gets popped off the stack since it has no children.
 10. All three of the children of `Node D` have been visited so it also gets `Pop`'d off the stack
 10. Finally, `Node A` gets popped off the stack to complete the algorithm.

+## Real World uses of Graphs
+Graphs are extermely popular when it comes to it's uses.
+Here are just a few examples of graphs in use:

+1. GPS and Mapping
+2. Driving Directions
+2. Social Networks
+3. Airline Traffic
+4. Netflix uses graphs for suggestions of products

+There is a lot to graphs, and a lot you can do with them.
+Let this be document be used as an introduction to graphs.
+There is a lot more to them then described, so start exploring, and have fun with them!